CLOSE ILLEGAL LOOPHOLES in the HUNTING ACT

 If caught abusing the law Drag hunters claim that they only follow the drag and if a fox is killed it is by accident.

 TERRIER WORK (hunting with terriers): Lobbying by the shooting industry led to the inclusion of a new ‘Gamekeepers Exemption’ into the Hunting Act allowing hunters to flush out a fox.
-To flush it out the fox a terrier is placed at the entrance to a fox earth and encouraged to pursue the animal underground.
+To flush it out a terrier is placed at the entrance to a fox earth and encouraged to pursue the animal underground.
 Terriers can attack and rip apart animals underground while the dogs themselves can also suffer horrific injuries as they each fight for their lives.
 The fight can also cause the earth to collapse which, on many occasions, has involved the suffocation of both the fox and dog.
 Animals that are “dug out” can be beaten to death with a shovel or heavy stick or thrown alive to the dogs to be mauled and killed.
 Nets can also be used to cover the entrance.
 Foxes that bolt into the nets can be beaten to death or used as bait for young terriers – a process known as “ragging”.
 Under the guise of protecting game birds the Gamekeepers Exemption can be claimed as an alibi.

 RESEARCH AND OBSERVATION.
 The most successful use of an exemption is the 'Research and Observation' exemption, which was intended to allow hunting deer with hounds for the purpose of researchers observing or studying wild deer.
 It is often used as an alibi even when it is obvious that no research has taken place.
 No prosecution has managed to succeed whenever this exemption is used in defense.